diana-hep/oamap/README.md

 Often a data analyst starts optimistically with flat tables, hoping to benefit from fast processing due to lazy, columnar data access and term rewriting, but then must re-express the analysis as code once nested types become necessary, and then again, converting from Python to C++ as the size of the dataset grows.

-Ideally, we want fast access to any kind of data, analyzed as simple Python code.
+Ideally, we'd want simple Python code to analyze any kind of data as fast as a database query.

 ## PLUR: fast access to Primitives, Lists, Unions, and Records